MartheUwir/alx-low_level_programming/README.md

 # alx-low_level_programming
 this is starting of my al
-and keep on going deep though thso
+and keep on going deep though th